-- Customer service as a source of business development to foster long-term relationships with loyal customers
+Customer service as a source of business development to foster long-term relationships with loyal customers

 A major draw for finance leaders is the widespread adoption of mobile devices, and the rapid acceptance of mobile banking as a viable alternative to the high cost of completing transactions in physical branches.